gravity226/forex_net/README.md

  - Only include images from prime trading hours.
  - Only graph closing ticks, or some other variety.
  - Change number of ticks being graphed.
+ - Allow for overlap in ticks on each graph.
+Currently no graph data overlaps any other graph.